serverdaun/what_to_wear/README.md

 This application is a smart outfit recommendation assistant built with Streamlit and a code-based agent architecture.
 It provides personalized clothing suggestions based on real-time weather conditions in a user-specified city.

 P.S.
 You don't have to look out the window anymore :)

+## Live Demo

+Try the application live on Hugging Face Spaces: [https://huggingface.co/spaces/serverdaun/what_to_wear](https://huggingface.co/spaces/serverdaun/what_to_wear)

 ## Features